 Now, that is true – to an extent.
 But the question you need to ask yourself is this: Who, precisely, is sitting there in the room?

-(If you have no idea what I’m going on about here, please review the article on First Person Theory.)
+(No idea what I’m going on about?
+Please review the article on First Person Theory.)

-The answer, of course, is that it is the older narrator sitting there in the room with you, not the younger viewpoint character.
+The answer, of course, is that it’s the older narrator sitting there in the room with you, not the younger viewpoint character.

 In 1st person novels like The Catcher in the Rye and The Adventures of Huckleberry Finn, this difference isn’t so critical.

-- In The Catcher in the Rye, the narrator and the viewpoint character are virtually the same age – both about 17 (we discover at the end that Holden Caulfield is narrating the novel a short time after the events are over).
+In The Catcher in the Rye, the narrator and the viewpoint character are virtually the same age – both about 17.
+(We discover at the end that Holden Caulfield is narrating the novel a short time after the events are over.)
 Yes, he has been changed by the story’s events – meaning there is something of a difference between Holden the narrator and Holden the viewpoint character.
-But age-wise, there is little difference between them.
+But age-wise, there’s little difference between them.

-- The same thing goes for Huckleberry Finn – the narrator and the viewpoint character are both young teenage boys.
+- Exactly the same thing goes for Huckleberry Finn.
+The narrator and the viewpoint character are both young teenage boys.

 But imagine if these novels were narrated not a short time after the events, but several decades later.
 Instead of teenage boys sitting there in the room with us, telling us their tales, we would have old men called Holden Caulfield and Huckleberry Finn.

-We would still hear the intimacy of their “old narrator” voices, but their “young viewpoint character” voices would be clouded by time – and it is their younger voices that we really want to hear.
+Yes, we’d still hear the intimacy of their “old narrator” voices.
+But their “young viewpoint character” voices would be clouded by time – and it is their younger voices that we really want to hear.